What Do Ants Eat?

 It looks like ants can consume almost anything they spot and your kitchen can be very attractive.
 So, if you are curious to understand why ants are in your house, what ants like to eat and what else attracts them to your property, read this article which will give you the answers.

 Ants are equipped with the so-called mandibles (jaws).
 They are used for cutting, holding, digging, hunting, food processing.
-They help ants to lift any food crumbs left and salivate it so that they can easily consume it.
+They help ants to lift any food crumbs left and salivate them so that they can easily consume them.

 Furthermore, ants have antennae which are one of the most important parts of their body.
 Thanks to the antennae, ants can smell, touch, feel any object and support them to find food sources and communicate with each other.

 Worker ants, the ones we can mostly see, have two stomachs.
 The first one is called mesosoma and has the function of storage where ants keep the food and when they come back to the nest, they will vomit the food to feed the rest of the colony.
 The second stomach is known as the rostrum and is where the liquid food goes and provides the ant with nutrients.
 Speaking of which, adults need more carbohydrates so that they can be energetic.
 This is why you mostly spot ants on sweet things like nectar.
 On the other hand, younger ants need more protein from dead insects, for example, which adults bring to the nest.

 Ants eat a variety of things for different purposes.
 Anyway, after you know how ants provide their food, it’s time to outline what is the most preferred type of ant food:

 Ants can get sugar from many sources.
 Usually, they get it from the flower nectar or extract the honeydew from the aphids.
 The nectar contains two types of sugars, glucose and fructose which ants really like.